friendly-bits/shell-scheduler/REFERENCE.md

 - `<ok_job_ids>`: job IDs whose **job execution callback** (`DO_JOB_CB`) returned code `0`.
 - `<fail_job_ids>`: job IDs whose **job execution callback** returned a non-zero code.
 - `<undispatched_job_ids>`: job IDs that were never started at all.
 Under normal operation this is an empty string; it becomes non-empty when the scheduler exits before it has dispatched every job ID from the original list.
-- `<expired_job_ids>`: job IDs abandoned via a [per-job timeout](TIMEKEEPING.md#per-job-timeouts).
+- `<expired_job_ids>`: IDs of jobs which had hit the **per-job timeout**.
 Empty unless per-job timeouts are in use.
-Unlike a failed job, an expired job's process may still be running at this point - and unless your code kills it, may even complete later (with a [job termination callback](#job-termination-callback-job_term_cb) configured, the scheduler kills it at expiry time instead).
-The PIDs of expired jobs which the scheduler never got a completion record from (including after expiration time) will be included in the list of `<running_pids>` - except those whose kill was verified by the termination callback.
+Unlike a failed job, an expired job's process may still be running, and unless killed by your code or by the **job termination callback**, may even complete later.
+PIDs of expired jobs which the scheduler never got a completion record from (including after expiration time) and whose kill was not verified by the **job termination callback** will be included in the list of `<running_pids>` passed to the **scheduler completion callback**.
-- `<unfinished_job_ids>`: dispatched jobs whose [per-job timeout](TIMEKEEPING.md#per-job-timeouts) did not expire, but which had not yet completed when the scheduler exited early - because of a signal, a fatal error, a timeout (global or idle), or a non-zero return code from `JOB_DONE_CB`.
+- `<unfinished_job_ids>`: dispatched jobs whose **per-job timeout** did not expire, but which had not yet completed when the scheduler exited early (e.g. because of a signal, fatal error or timeout).
 Under normal operation this is an empty string.
-Note that the scheduler exiting does not by itself terminate these jobs' processes - see [Job termination mechanisms](#job-termination-mechanisms).

 (all above lists are space-separated)

 If this callback returns a non-zero code while `<scheduler_return_code>` is `0`, the scheduler exits with the callback's return code instead.
 Otherwise, the scheduler's return code is unchanged.

 **Notes**:
-- every job ID passed to `schedule_jobs()` is guaranteed to appear in **exactly one** of `<ok_job_ids>`, `<fail_job_ids>`, `<unfinished_job_ids>`, `<undispatched_job_ids>`, `<expired_job_ids>`.
-This makes them a convenient basis for final bookkeeping, logging, or cleanup in the **scheduler completion callback**, without having to separately track job status yourself.
+- Every job ID passed to `schedule_jobs()` is guaranteed to appear in **exactly one** of the above lists passed as arguments to the **scheduler completion callback**.
+This allows to easily implement final bookkeeping, logging or cleanup.
 - The scheduler does not terminate expired and unfinished jobs on its own.
 See [Job termination callback](#job-termination-callback-job_term_cb).
-- If your application only cares about success/failure outcomes, simply concatenate all "didn't complete successfully" job IDs.
+- If your application only cares about success/failure outcomes, simply concatenate all "didn't complete successfully" category lists.

 <details>
 <summary><strong>Example: concatenate unsuccessful job IDs</strong></summary>

 ```
-all_failed_ids=
+all_failed_lists=
 for fail_list in "${fail_job_ids}" "${unfinished_job_ids}" "${undispatched_job_ids}" "${expired_job_ids}"; do
     [ -n "${fail_list}" ] && all_failed_lists="${all_failed_lists}${all_failed_lists: }${fail_list}"
 done